mthl/guix-artwork/website/posts/guile-3.md

 Guile 2.2](https://www.gnu.org/software/guile/news/gnu-guile-300-released.html)
 on some micro-benchmarks.
 Assessing the performance gains on a “real-world” application like Guix is the real test.
-What would be a relevant test?
+What would be a relevant benchmark?
 At its core, Guix is essentially a compiler from high-level descriptions of packages, operating systems, and the like, to low-level build instructions ([_derivations_](https://guix.gnu.org/manual/devel/en/html_node/Derivations.html)).